-south CAROLINA: Social Factors Affecting Children's Health
+LOUISIANA: Social Factors Affecting Children's Health

 Health during childhood is powerfully linked with social factors such as the income and education levels of a child's family and his or her racial or ethnic group.
-This snapshot of children ages 17 years or younger in South Carolina shows that:
+This snapshot of children ages 17 years or younger in Louisiana shows that:

-- Nearly half of South Carolina's children live in poor or near-poor households, one third live in middleincome households and one fifth live in higherincome households. - Nearly two fifths of children in South Carolina live in households where no one has education beyond high school, approximately one third live with at least one person who has attended but not completed college and approximately one third live with at least one college graduate. - Nearly three fifths of South Carolina's children are non-Hispanic white, 33 percent are non-Hispanic black and 5 percent are Hispanic.
+- Half of Louisiana's children live in poor or near-poor households, approximately one fourth live in middleincome households and one fifth live in higherincome households. - Approximately two fifths of children in Louisiana live in households where no one has education beyond high school, 29 percent live with at least one person who has attended but not completed college and 29 percent live with at least one college graduate. - Over half of Louisiana's children are non-Hispanic white, 38 percent are non-Hispanic black and 3 percent are Hispanic.